Mailing Address:

 Stop the Bleeding

-Dip the nail in styptic powder.
+Dip the nail in styptic powder or corn starch..

 Hold it there for a few seconds to stop the bleeding.